eugene-khyst/spring-kafka-non-blocking-retries-and-dlt/README.md

   blocked, as they are re-consumed again and again.
 * Difficulty retrieving metadata about retries.
 Retrieving metadata about retries such as timestamps and the number of retry can be difficult.

-## <a name="10dc1e1086f0a4cb592bdd2602fbb311"></a>How to Properly Implement a Back Off Delay?

-A naive solution (*not working!*) for implementing a back off delay (delayed message processing) is by sleeping the consumer thread till due time (time the message was published to the topic + delay time).

-This approach doesn't work because you cannot sleep the consumer thread as Kafka will assume that it is dead and will perform partition reassignment and pass that message to other consumers.

-Kafka has two properties to determine consumer health.
-The `session.timeout.ms` is used to determine if the consumer is active.
-Since kafka-clients version 0.10.1.0, heartbeats are sent on a background thread, so a slow consumer no longer affects that. `max.poll.interval.ms` (default: 5 minutes) is used to determine if a consumer appears to be hung (taking too long to process records from the last poll).
-If the time between `poll()` calls exceeds this, the broker revokes the assigned partitions and performs a rebalance.
-For lengthy retry sequences, with back off, this can easily happen.

-A Kafka consumer must be paused and resumed instead of sleeping the thread.

-The delayed topic consumer must check the timestamp, and if it's not due, pause the consumption without committing the offset for that topic's partition.
-When it is due, the partition consumption is resumed, and the message is consumed again.

-Delay precision is guaranteed on a best-effort basis.
-If one message's processing takes longer than the next message's back off period for that consumer, the next message's delay will be higher than expected.
-But it is guaranteed that a message will never be processed before its due time.

 ## <a name="c6e2fbe6911aecebfba6dbcb786408eb"></a>Non-Blocking Retries and Dead Letter Topics